DynamiX: Large-Scale Dynamic Social Network Simulator: Method

-\textbf{Decision-making for Ordinary Agents} To balance simulation efficiency and scale, some simulators \cite{DBLP:conf/acl/MouWH24,DBLP:journals/corr/abs-2504-10157} adopt ABMs to describe interactions among ordinary agents.
+To balance simulation efficiency and scale, some simulators adopt ABMs to describe interactions among ordinary agents \cite{DBLP:conf/acl/MouWH24,DBLP:journals/corr/abs-2504-10157}.
 However, traditional ABMs face limitations when applied to complex social environments.
-Firstly, different followees exert varying degrees of influence on the agent's attitude \cite{DBLP:journals/soco/GirdharMB19}, whereas the homogeneous assumption inherent in ABMs fails to realistically capture such unequal interactions.
+Firstly, social relationships remain heterogeneous, with different followees exerting varying influence on the attitude update \cite{DBLP:journals/soco/GirdharMB19}, whereas the homogeneous assumption inherent in ABMs fails to realistically capture such unequal interactions.
 Secondly, ABMs typically lack mechanisms for modeling dynamic social relationships, limiting their ability to respond to event propagation accurately.
-To address these shortcomings, we extend the traditional ABMs by constructing an inequality-oriented behavior decision-making module.

-\textbf{Inequality Oriented Agent-based Model} ABMs can generally be represented by the selection, update, and message functions \cite{DBLP:journals/corr/abs-2306-03446}.
-Specifically, each function plays a distinct role in modeling agent behavior:

-\begin{itemize}[leftmargin=1.8em] \item The selection function $f_{selection}$ defines the neighbor set $\mathcal{J}_{i,t}$ that influences the attitude update of agent $a_i$ at timestep $t$.
-Following prior research \cite{DBLP:journals/advcs/DeffuantNAW00,DBLP:journals/jasss/HegselmannK02,DBLP:journals/jasss/DeffuantAWF02,DBLP:journals/cmot/JagerA05,lorenz2021individual}, $\mathcal{J}_{i,t}$ includes agents from the following list $\mathcal{G}_i^{ing}$ whose attitudes are similar to $a_i$, i.e., the absolute difference is smaller than a threshold $\epsilon$. \item The update function $f_{update}$ determines how attitude $o_{i,t}$ is influenced by the neighbor set, which is a weighted combination of the agent's current attitude and the messages received from its selected neighbors. \item The message function $f_{message}$ specifies the message $m_{i,t+1}$ that agent $a_i$ broadcasts.
-Typically, this function assumes $m_{i,t+1}$ directly reflects the agent's attitude $o_{i,t}$, and it serves as an input for attitude updates of its followers in the next timestep. \end{itemize}
+By extending the traditional ABMs, we propose a Dynamic-Relationship-Oriented Agent-Based Model (DRO-ABM).
+It introduces a concept of trust $u_{ij} \in [0, 1]$ to quantify unequal interactions among agents and models the relationships adjustments through a multi-factor relationships predictor.
+More precisely, it integrates the selection $\mathcal{F}_{select}$, update $\mathcal{F}_{update}$, message $\mathcal{F}_{message}$, and relationships predictor $\mathcal{F}_{predict}$ functions to model distinct agent behaviors, as described below.